efrecon/pgbackup/README.md

     -p port         Specify port of daemon, defaults to 5432 -u user         User to authenticate with at database, defaults to postgres.
-    -w password     Password for user, defaults to empty -d destination  Directory where to place (and rotate) backups.
+    -w password     Password for user, defaults to empty -W path         Same as -w, but read content of password from file instead -d destination  Directory where to place (and rotate) backups.
     -n basename     Basename for file to create, date-tags allowed, defaults to: %Y%m%d-%H%M%S.sql -k keep         Number of backups to keep, defaults to empty, meaning keep all backups